“…identities are the names we give to the different ways we are positioned by, and position ourselves within, the narratives of the past.”

-If you’d like to write for the series, contact the blog series editor, Dr Diya Gupta, with your pitches.
+If you’d like to write for ‘Writing Race’, contact the editor, Dr Diya Gupta, with a pitch for your blog.

 How should historians engage with the source materials that record and communicate empire from the perspective of imperial rule?
 Are there ways of working with sources that enable researchers to free themselves from the intellectual constraints imposed by historical imagery and its categorisation?
 Maria Creech explores her methodological approach to ‘unlearning’ imperialism.

 In August of this year, the Society organised its first ‘positive action’ workshop for early-career historians of colour.
 The initiative was led by the RHS’s Race, Ethnicity and Equality Working Group which was responsible for the RHS’s Race Report (2018).
 Here, Dr Diya Gupta and Dr Jonathan Saha explain the motivations for the workshop, and reflect on the outcomes of what’s hoped will be the first in a programme of focused training events.